-Other measures, such as installing insulation or replacing your boiler, will have an up-front cost but will save you money in the long term.
+Other measures, such as installing insulation or replacing your boiler, will have an initial cost but will save you money in the long term.

 Making improvements to your energy efficiency at home can help reduce both your bills and your carbon footprint.

 Our Greening your Home booklet [PDF, 2MB] provides you with all the information you need to make your home and lifestyle greener.
 Chapters 1 and 6 concentrate on tips to help in the home and garden.

 The Energy Saving Trust provides comprehensive information about improving your home’s energy efficiency and reducing your energy use.
 The following links on this page all link to the Trust’s information.